tdenimal/tdenimal.github.io/_posts/2024-06-01-why_datamesh.md

     > **Aggregated Data Products**: These data products combine data from multiple sources to provide a more comprehensive view.
 They can help in gaining insights that might not be possible with individual sources.

+3. **Self-Serve Data Platform**:
+    A self-service data platform is provided to enable domain teams to access, transform, and analyze data easily, reducing the reliance on central IT teams [2](#Dehghani2023).

+    The self-serve platform abstracts technical complexity, allowing users to focus on their data use cases.
+This platform empowers domain teams to seamlessly create, manage, and consume data products, making data-driven decisions more quickly and effectively.

-3. **Federated Computational Governance**:
+4. **Federated Computational Governance**:
-    Data Mesh promotes a federated approach to governance, where decisions are made collaboratively among the domain teams.
+    Last but not least, Data Mesh promotes a federated approach to governance, where decisions are made collaboratively among the domain teams.
 This means that rather than having a centralized data governance team, data governance is distributed across the domain teams, who work together to ensure data consistency and quality.
 [3](#Dehghani2023).

-4. **Self-Serve Data Platform**:
-    A self-service data platform is provided to enable domain teams to access, transform, and analyze data easily, reducing the reliance on central IT teams [2](#Dehghani2023).

-    The self-serve platform abstracts technical complexity, allowing users to focus on their data use cases.
-This platform empowers domain teams to create, manage, and consume data products easily, making data-driven decisions more quickly and effectively.

 ## Data Mesh vs Traditional Centralized Data Warehousing